WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 # Note 5:
 #   The model explains a little over 9% of the variance;
-#   all variables have a nonlinear effect significantly different from
+#   all variables have a non-linear effect significantly different from
 #   0.
 ```